 If there's a Will, the person(s) named as Executor has a legal responsibility to carry out the instructions and deal with the estate (the money or property left behind).
-You may prefer to appoint a solicitor to help you with the administration, but you will pay a fee for this.
+You may prefer to appoint a solicitor to help you with the administration - there will likely be a fee for this service.
 If there's no Will, the legal rules of intestate will dictate who inherits the estate.
 You may need to apply for authority to administer the estate.

 What if there isn't a Will?

 If a person dies without making a Will they are said to have died ‘intestate’.
 To administer the estate in these circumstances you usually need to apply to the Probate Registry for a ‘Grant of Letters of Administration’.
 It provides proof to banks, building societies and other organisations that you have authority to access and distribute funds.
 We'll need an original or certified copy of your Grant of Letters of Administration to release any funds held with Close Brothers Savings.

 What do you have to do as Executor/Administrator of a person's Will?

 The Executor or Administrator is usually expected to (this list is not exhaustive):